freedomofpress/securedrop/docs/passphrases.rst

 YubiKey.
 This means the journalist will also have the following
 credential:

--  The secret code for the Journalist Interface's two-factor authentication.
+-  The secret code for the *Journalist Interface*'s two-factor authentication.

 *Secure Viewing Station*